Marisnick, White homer as Astros beat White Sox 3-0

 The White Sox used five pitchers on a bullpen day which began with Ryan Burr (1-1), who had made 22 relief appearances in two seasons with the team, but whose last start came at Arizona State on Feb.
 23, 2014.
 He allowed one hit and one run — which was unearned, in two innings.

+Despite the loss White Sox manager Rick Renteria was pleased that his pitchers performed well enough that it didn’t leave the bullpen overtaxed for the rest of the four-game series.

+“A starter gives you six innings and (gives up) three runs, it’s a quality start,” he said.
+“So today our bullpen gave us nine innings of three-run ball; it’s a quality start for the bullpen.”

-He walked Alex Bregman with one out in the first before a single by Michael Brantley.
+Burr walked Alex Bregman with one out in the first before a single by Michael Brantley.
 Right fielder Charlie Tilson made an error on Brantley’s hit to allow Bregman to reach third.
 The Astros took a 1-0 lead when Bregman scored on a sacrifice fly by Carlos Correa.

 Jace Fry took over for Burr to start the third and Marisnick sent his first pitch sailing over the seats in left field for his fifth homer to make it 2-0.